AdityaX24/AutomaticPythonTesting/README.md

 **TO-DO**

-1. In the Test Result section, show the table properly, Instead of Script Column, Take the [1] position of the script file names (2 srn).
+1. In the Test Result section, show the table properly, Instead of Script Column, Take the [1] and [2] position of the script file names (2 srn).
+[DONE]

-2. Allow to download the displayed result as csv.
+2. Allow to download the displayed result as Excel.
+[DONE]

 3. Allow option to upload multiple scripts at once in upload script tab.